 The world does not exactly celebrate our faith.
 You only have to take a look at Twitter or a cable news broadcast to discover that.
 Anyone who is serious about their faith will pay a price for it sometimes.
 We may not all be dramatic martyrs, but we will sometimes be the only one whose kids are not allowed to see the latest movie, or the only one who declines sports events on Sunday mornings, or the only one who speaks out in opposition to something immoral in the workplace.
 And these are not always comfortable things.

 Another saint who knows about the cost of faith is St. Elizabeth Ann Seton.
-Converting to the Catholic faith after her husband’s death, she experienced not only the pain of loneliness in widowhood, but also, as a result of her conversion, the loss of the social support she had previously received in the Episcopalian community.
+Entering the Catholic Church after her husband’s death, she experienced not only the pain of loneliness in widowhood, but also, as a result of her conversion, the loss of the social support she had previously received in the Episcopalian community.
 Dear friends and family, particularly the younger ones, did not approve of her conversion and were suspicious of her motives.

 My parish when I was growing up was St. Elizabeth Seton Church.
 I remember standing in the courtyard outside the church many Saturday afternoons, looking at the statue of Mother Seton surrounded by children pulling at her skirts, and asking her to help strengthen my faith and to help me make a good confession.